Active Directory overview

 The single forest, multiple domains model is used by larger enterprises where the forest includes many users that are either distributed across different geographic locations or different business units.
 If each location has its own domain, then replication traffic between locations is reduced.
 Ease of management is often the use case for domains that are used for different business units.
 This domain model consists of a forest root domain and one or more regional domains.
 Often, the forest root domain is restricted to just the Enterprise Admins and Schema Admins groups.
 These groups are used to manage forest-level operations such as the addition and removal of domains and the implementation of changes to the schema.

 Creating a multiple domain model design involves identifying what domain is the forest root domain and determining the number of extra domains that are required to meet your replication requirements.
 These domains can be parent or child domains, depending on how the domain structure needs to reflect the organizational structure.
-Typically, it's better to have as few domains as possible for easy management.
+Typically, it's better to have as few domains as possible to manage.
 To reduce complexity, the enterprise needs to balance complexity with the separation of resources into different domains and subdomains, which has security benefits.

 Multiple forest models